nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 into a "read model" that is designed to support such queries.

-So that such queries can be performed quickly, it is useful to project the state of an event-sourced application into a projection that is stored in a database.
+So that such queries can be performed quickly, it is useful to project the state of an event-sourced application into a read model that is stored in a database.
 Such "materialised views" are usually prepared and updated by processing the events of the event-sourced application in a separate event-processing component, which subscribes to the application sequence so that it can catch-up and then continue as further events are recorded.